 Introduction to Isotope Hydrology: Stable and Radioactive Isotopes of Hydrogen, Carbon, and Oxygen

 Understanding Water in a Dry Environment: IAH International Contributions to Hydrogeology 23

 Karst Hydrogeology and Human Activities: Impacts, Consequences and Implications: IAH International Contributions to Hydrogeology 20

 Investigating Groundwater provides an integrated approach to the challenges associated with locating groundwater.
-Uniquely, the book provides an integrated account of the wide range of techniques required to investigate groundwater occurrence.
-Many of the examples are based upon Australian...
+Uniquely, the book provides a review of the wide range of techniques that can be deployed to investigate this important resource.
+Many of the practical examples given are based upon...

 Nicholas Howden, John Mather

 November 29, 2012

 Lessons can be learnt from the past; from time to time it is useful for practitioners to look back over the historical developments of their science.
 Hydrogeology has developed from humble beginnings into the broad church of investigatory procedures which collectively form the modern-day...

 Holger Treidel, Jose Luis Martin-Bordes, Jason J. Gurdak

 Climate change is expected to modify the hydrological cycle and affect freshwater resources.
 Groundwater is a critical source of fresh drinking water for almost half of the world’s population and it also supplies irrigated agriculture.
 Groundwater is also important in sustaining streams, lakes,...